MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 4 - Data Types.md

 In Python, the convention is to use snake case for variables and functions.
 (We'll get to what a function is in a later lesson.)

+All conventions can be found in the [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008).

 ### Mathematical Operators